How to Write a Presentation [From Scratch]

-Our client George asked us an interesting question while we were creating his presentation.
+Our client George asked us an interesting question while we were creating his presentation from scratch.
 He wanted to know,

 "How do you write a presentation that actually connects with the audience?"